Amos47/2400/Chapter_1.md

 Finally, with ordinal variables, we cannot do algebraic operations on categories except to report frequencies/counts, which are then Ratio.
 Ordinal-level variables correspond to Hierarchical in LATCH.

 ##### Interval
-Similar to Ordinal but the exact difference in increments between categories can be specified but has an arbitrary zero value
+Data measureable with the interval level are similar to Ordinal data, but the exact difference in increments between categories can be specified.
+Interval data have an arbitrary zero value.

-For example temperature:

-23oC is exactly one degree warmer than 24oC but 0oC is arbitrarily simply the temperature at which fresh water freezes at sea level
+Take temperature for example: 23 degrees Celcius is exactly one degree warmer than 24C but 0C is arbitrarily simply the temperature at which fresh water freezes at sea level.
+Nonetheless, one can do some algebra, such as addition/subtraction with interval data, but not division, multiplication or exponentiation.

-Can do some algebra (addition/subtraction)

 Corresponds to Time and Hierarchical in LATCH